-Above: Tower 7 is in the lower center of this old aerial view of College Station (see magnification at right).
-Photo courtesy of John Fike.
+Above: Tower 7 is in the highlighted box in the lower center area of this undated aerial view of College Station, probably

 Above: In this old postcard of the I-GN depot in downtown Bryan, Tower 36 is visible in the distance adjacent to the tracks (magnification at right).

 Above left: The 1912 Sanborn Fire Insurance Map of Bryan shows the tower location.
 Above right: A 1990s photo of the Tower 36 cabinet (photo by Jim King)

 We contacted the Bryan/College Station public library to see if they had any info on Towers 7 and 36.
 This was their response:

 We searched the early day newspapers and found a couple of mentions of the interlocking towers--no pictures.
 In the Bryan Eagle of April 28, 1904 on page 5 reads "Having begun operation of the tower switching system, Messrs.
 Vick and Batts asked an Eagle reporter to say to the public that all spectators are required to remain outside the operating room.
 A reasonable number of visitors may go upstairs, but must not pass inside the railing where the levers are worked.
 If these rules are violated they will be forced to lock all visitors out altogether."
 In the Bryan Morning Eagle of Feb.
 22, 1903 on page 3 reads "Charles Smith in charge of the works here went to College Station today to put into operation the interlocking switch plant recently installed there.
 The state railroad commission is to be present at the test to pass officially on its efficacy.
 Navasota Examiner."